Charitable donations fund ten therapy chairs worth over £45,000 for Glangwili

-Hywel Dda Health Charities has purchased 10 therapy chairs worth over £45,000 for Unscheduled Care services in Glangwili Hospital.
+Thanks to generous donations, Hywel Dda Health Charities – the official charity of Hywel Dda University Health Board – has purchased ten therapy chairs worth over £45,000 for Unscheduled Care services in Carmarthenshire’s Glangwili Hospital.

 The therapy chairs have been purchased for the Medical Assessment Unit and Clinical Decisions Unit.

-The chairs include a fixed head pillow, cushioning to prevent pressure damage for the sitter, an integrated intravenous pole for those who have a drip, a manual footrest, adjustable arm rests and an illuminated remote control.
+The chairs have been carefully selected following patient feedback and offer additional features for comfort.
+These include a fixed head pillow, cushioning to prevent pressure damage for the sitter, an integrated intravenous pole for those who have a drip, a manual footrest, adjustable arm rests and an illuminated remote control.

 Senior Sister Carys Davies said: “We are so grateful that generous donations from our local communities have enabled us to purchase the new therapy chairs.